 Yet, are all learning environments created equal?

 I think we can agree that although there are almost unlimited types of learning environments, some locations are better than others.
 Anyone who is working from home and whose young children are learning in the kitchen or living room via Zoom (or other such platforms) has learned this lesson well.
 Ambient noise plus frequent requests for attention make it very hard to concentrate well and do our best work.

-Here are some ideas for creating conducive environments for learning.
+Here are some ideas for creating conducive environments for self-directed learning.

 At one of the schools in which I taught, we had a “Quiet Room”.
 The room had 15 smallish desks (space for a laptop + notepad) separated by dividers.
 Some of the desks had computers but most did not.
 There was no talking allowed in this room.
 Whenever I had a free period, I would go there, hoping a desk was free.
 I was so productive in this space!

 I am sure that almost every learning organization can find space for their own “Quiet Room”.
 It can have a combination of desks+chairs for those who want to work on a laptop or tablet and also some comfortable chairs for those who will be working solely on their phones.
 Since not everyone will need a desk, a smallish room will be able to accommodate quite a few trainees.

 Put some attention and care into the decor of your Quiet Room.
 If it is inviting, your trainees will be competing to use it.